 An acorn squash contains magnesium, which is an important nutrient for helping with depression and anxiety.

-“A recent study shows that increasing magnesium in the diet may lead to a significant decrease in symptoms of depression and anxiety regardless of age or severity of their depression,” Fillenworth adds.
+“shows that increasing magnesium in the diet may lead to a significant decrease in symptoms of depression and anxiety regardless of age or severity of their depression,” Fillenworth adds.

 Sure, apples are in stores year-round.
 But they’re especially delicious during the apple harvest season, which typically peaks in September and October.